NethServer/ns8-docs/webtop.rst

 ---------

 On any task it is always possible to add related sub-tasks (one Master/Slave level only) simply by using the right button and selecting :guilabel:`Add sub-task`
-Within the connected tasks, both in the master and in the slave ones, a link is available at the bottom right to open the related tasks:
+Within the connected tasks, both in the master and in the slave, a link is available at the bottom right to open the related tasks:

 .. image:: _static/webtop-task6.png